palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 reviewer should consider putting other less experienced reviewers on their changes and have them do a review first.
-Assuming the author has followed the guidelines above (especially with respect to self-review and ensuring the code runs), here's an list of things a reviewer should pay attention to in a code review:
+Assuming the author has followed the guidelines above (especially with respect to self-review and ensuring the code runs), here's a list of things a reviewer should pay attention to in a code review:

 ### Purpose